dagota12/pl_language/docs/developer_documentation.md

 Key features:

-- Evaluates expressions
+- Evaluates expressions with bilingual operators
-- Handles variable assignments and lookups
+- Handles variable assignments and lookups (supports Unicode variable names)
-- Executes control flow logic (if/else, while loops)
+- Executes control flow logic (if/else, while loops) in both languages
 - Manages function calls and returns
+- Implements the `አውጣ` (Amharic print) function alongside `spit`
 - Implements short-circuit evaluation for logical operations

 #### Function Handling

 Functions are treated as first-class values with closures.
-When a function is defined, it captures its current environment, allowing for proper scoping.
+When a function is defined using either `def` or `ግለጽ`, it captures its current environment, allowing for proper scoping.

 ### 4. Transpiler (`src/transpiler/__init__.py`)